-Residents can dispose up to 20 litres or 20 kilograms of HHW FREE of charge.
+Residents can dispose of up to 20 litres or 20 kilograms of HHW FREE of charge.
 For information on what can be disposed click here.

 Mattresses and asbestos are also accepted, but for a fee.
 Please contact the Facility for current fees and conditions.

-For more information on any of the above, please contact the JFR (Jim) McGeough Resource Recovery Facility on (08) 9384 2544 or visit their website by clicking here.
+For more information on any of the above, please contact The West Metro Recycling Centre on (08) 9384 2544 or visit their website by clicking here.

 Monday to Friday 7.30am - 3.45pm